split-brain/funstructor/doc/help.md

 Sound notifications wake up opponent if he forgot to end a turn.

-After both players end their turns, new game turn started.
-Each player gets two cards from the deck to the hand, and third card goes to lucky player.
-Random knows who is lucky.
+After both players end their turns, new game turn starts.
+Each player gets two cards from the deck to the hand, and third card goes to a random player.
 Pay attention that third card appears in the log, so you can make assumptions what cards are in opponent's hand.

-Turn by turn players build their funstructs, and who made his goal first - wins.
+Turn by turn players build their funstructs, and who the one who managed to achieve his goal first - wins.

 There are also a bunch of interesting card types like **Durations** or **Actions** that adds new functionality, investigate them by playing.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/more_cards.png"
      width="600"
 	 height="124" />

-Don't hesitate to leave feedback and vote for us!
+Don't hesitate to leave feedback, suggest new cards and vote for us!

 [<img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/vote.jpeg">](https://clojurecup.com/#/apps/funstructor)